rogerlew/skutt-kiln-monitor/README.md

 # Skutt Kiln LCD Computer Vision Reader

-A Python-based Computer Vision (CV) tool designed to read and interpret the state of a Skutt kiln’s segmented LCD display using a low-cost IP or RTSP camera feed.
+A Python-based Computer Vision (CV) tool designed to monitor the state of a Skutt kiln’s segmented LCD display using a low-cost IP or RTSP camera feed.
 This script:

 1. Captures frames from a Tapo or similar RTSP camera.
 2. Uses an ArUco marker to establish a homography and rectify the image.